 - Pro tip: Make them vegetarian!
 Substitute the chicken with black or pinto beans or a plant-based meat option.

 - Puffed Rice Chocolate Bars: simple dessert recipe, served cold and frigerated in small portions.

 - Pro tip: Use your bars as a topping over your favorite Arroz con Leche.

-- Arroz con Leche: a popular and classic Latin dish, literally meaning “rice to milk” or rice pudding.
+- Arroz con Leche is a popular and classic Latin dish, meaning “rice to milk” or rice pudding.